jeroenterheerdt/HAsmartirrigation/docs/configuration-zones.md

 Below each zone there are some buttons, to perform the following tasks:

-* update with weather data.
+* update weather data.
 This collects weather data from the sensor group for the zone.
 * calculate irrigation duration.
 Note that if you calculate irrigation duration using the buttons per zone, the weather data for the sensor group for that zone is deleted.
 * delete the zone.
 * after a calculation there is also a button to get some information how duration was calculated, which gives insight into how the bucket was updated, and how the lead time and multiplier influenced the calculated duration.